solenya-group/solenya/README.md

 # Async

-Pickle's update path is synchronous, so you perform aynchronous activites outside of update.
+Solenya's update path is synchronous, so you perform aynchronous activites outside of update.
 Suppose a button invokes your submit event handler that calls a web service.
 That could be defined as follows:

 ```typescript
     async submit () {